Antique Shiwan Stoneware Tea Pourer, China (19445GOK)

 Description

 Stoneware teapots like this were commonly used in Chinese villages as domestic wares, often accompanied by a a set of cups.
-This hexagonal pot with short spout and round handle appears to have been based on a wood prototype of a tea caddy in which the raised horizontal band slightly above the mid-point of the pot is molded to resemble the metal band which would have held the components of a wood tea caddy together and the top resembles the horizontal locking mechanism that would have slid into the flaring vertical sidepieces.
-This pot is a prototypical piece of Shiwan stoneware made in Shiwan kilns recognized for their fine modeling, vivid expression, and colorful glazes.
-The kilns reached their height during the late Ming and early Qing dynasties when they were known as the “Pottery Capital” creating functional-and-utilitarian wares for daily use including teaware, pouring-vessels, plates, wall vases, chopsticks holders, candlesticks, oil lamps, and other pieces.
+This hexagonal pot is finely designed with deep crevices at the joint of each facet, a small curved spout and small round lid with fitted stopper, and a yoked rounded handle with spiral decorations was based on a wood prototype of a tea caddy with a raised horizontal band slightly above the mid-point of the pot molded to resemble the metal band that held the components of a wood tea caddy together and the top resembles the horizontal locking mechanism that slid into the flaring vertical sidepieces.
+This teapot is a prototypical piece made in Shiwan kilns recognized for their fine modeling, vivid expression, and colorful glazes.
+Reaching their height during the late Ming and early Qing dynasties when they were known as the “Pottery Capital” these kilns create functional wares for daily use .
 Shiwan potters mixed waste materials with local coarse sand and inexpensive clay, perhaps one of the earliest and artistic forms of recycling.
-Useing long “dragon kilns” with uneven heating conditions they created unique artistic effects and a wide range of distinctive colors including the apple-green and drip glaze often with tiny “sesame dot” markings.
-As noted by Scollard, “Irregularities in the glazing due to materials used and inconsistencies of kiln temperature are characteristic of Shiwan ware add to its unique charm.”
-Although historically overshadowed by imperial kilns, in the past several decades, appreciation for Shiwan wares and their unique glazes has grown and they are now prized as a distinctive, respected, and collected art form.
-It is in very good condition with minor discoloration and wear consistent with age.
-This piece is part of the VA Antique-Chinese-Ceramics-and-Pottery Collection.
-A piece almost identical to this piece in included in the catalogue of an exhibition of Shiwan Ceramics the Chinese Cultural Foundation of Chicago on page 51.
+Using long “dragon kilns” with uneven heating they created unique artistic effects and a wide range of distinctive colors including the apple-green and drip glaze.
+Although historically overshadowed by imperial kilns, appreciation for Shiwan wares and their unique glazes has grown in the past several decades, and they are now prized as a distinctive, respected, and collected art form.
+It is in excellent condition with minor discoloration and wear consistent with age.
+The catalogue of the Chinese Cultural Foundation of Chicago exhibit of Shiwan Ceramics includes an almost identical piece (page 51).

 Click here for the blog The Allure of Shiwan Pottery